This is a diagram of a typical structure within an asset management plan and these ones I’ve lifted out.

 The other scenario is – it’s just we’re reasonably static.
 We’ve got a little bit of growth but this is not running any pressure for growth or anything like that.

 The third scenario – and this is happening in the middle of the US.
-It’s happening in the outlying areas of Canada, the midlands, and smaller towns in the UK and Germany, East Germany particularly.
+It’s happening in the outlying areas of Canada, the Midlands, and smaller towns in the UK and Germany, East Germany particularly.

-But Germany and Holland are, and starting to hit here in NZ – it has to do with demographic change and aging population – but you get the situation where you get massive population decline.
+But Germany and Holland are, and starting to hit here in NZ – it has to do with demographic change and an aging population – but you get the situation where you get massive population decline.
 The rural areas in Asia and Africa and South America where people are leaving that area.